You Have A Fever And A Dry Cough. Now What?

 "You quarantine when you've been exposed, but you're not sick — and that's for the 14-day incubation period," Popescu explains.
 "If you're sick, you're isolating at home.
 So that duration of illness can be short, it can be long.
 It really depends on the person."

 Washington State health department recently issued guidelines suggesting people with COVID-19 symptoms but no firm diagnosis, "should stay home away from others until 72 hours after the fever is gone and symptoms get better."
-The CDC recommends that people who do test positive for COVID-19 consult with health care providers to determine when they're clear to go back to all the usual routines.
+The CDC recommends that people who do test positive for COVID-19 consult with health care providers to determine when they're clear to go back to all their usual routines.

-What about other members of your household?
-Nuzzo says, given the limited coronavirus testing capacity available in the U.S. right now, "if you're feeling fine, it's fine to go to school, fine to go to work," unless your health care provider has told you not to.

 "In an ideal world, every person could test themselves at any given time, if they have these symptoms so they know exactly what they have," Nuzzo says.
 "Then, you could definitively answer, 'Yes, you have coronavirus, and therefore your family members may have been exposed so maybe they could stay home.'
 I just don't think that's realistic given where we are."